2023 Best Social Sciences Schools in Ohio

 Social Sciences majors at Case Western take out an average of $23,417 in student loans while working on their egree.

-The excellent programs at University of Dayton helped the school earn the #5 place on this year’s ranking of the best social sciences schools in Ohio.
-Located in the city of Dayton, UDayton is a private not-for-profit school with a fairly large student population.
+Out of the 24 schools in Ohio that were part of this year’s ranking, University of Dayton landed the # 5 spot on the list.
+Located in the medium-sized city of Dayton, UDayton is a private not-for-profit school with a fairly large student population.

 After completing their degree, social sciences graduates from UDayton carry an average student debtload of $26,651.

 Ohio State University - Main Campus came in at #6 in this year’s edition of the Best Social Sciences Schools in Ohio ranking.
-Located in the large city of Columbus, Ohio State is a public college with a fairly large student population.
+Located in the large city of Columbus, Ohio State is a public school with a very large student population.

 After completing their degree, social sciences graduates from Ohio State carry an average student debtload of $23,001.
 This translates to an average monthly loan payment of $258, based on a 10-year repayment plan.

-With a ranking of #7, Miami University - Oxford did quite well on this year’s best schools for social sciences students.
+Miami University - Oxford landed the #7 spot in the 2023 rankings for the best social sciences programs.
 Located in the town of Oxford, Miami University - Oxford is a public school with a fairly large student population.

 Social Sciences majors at Miami University - Oxford take out an average of $23,978 in student loans while working on their egree.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $722.